FAQ

 Dogs are also welcome guests.
 An adult with a valid Lucerne Travel Pass can purchase a dog ticket for only CHF 30.

 With the Lucerne Travel Pass, you can travel unlimitedly throughout almost all of Central Switzerland by train, bus, boat, and mountain railways.
+Included are highlights and record-breaking railways such as Pilatus, Titlis, the Stanserhorn Cabrio Cable Car, and the paddle steamers on Lake Lucerne, as well as more than 50 other excursion destinations in the Lucerne–Lake Lucerne region.
 You can find the entire line network here.

 No — the Lucerne Travel Pass is only available for 3, 4, 5, or 10 consecutive days.

 Buy a Lucerne Travel Pass and hop on board – it's that simple.
 The ticket does not need to be validated.
-Upon request, you must present your Lucerne Travel Pass together with valid ID.
+Upon request, you must present your Lucerne Travel Pass together with valid form of identification (passport or identity card).
 At some companies, the Lucerne Travel Pass must be exchanged for a ticket at the ticket office.

 In winter, some railways have changed opening hours due to maintenance work (see list), and some railways are closed in winter for safety reasons.
 You can find the route network for summer and winter here.